threefoldfoundation/threefold_data/content/blog/four_phases_of_threefold/four_phases_of_threefold.md

 <br/>

-In addition to fully comprehensive decentralized edge cloud solutions, the ThreeFold ecosystem is also developing a range of applications and experiences across IoT, Metaverse, Blockchain, DeFi, Banking, Education and beyond.
+In addition to fully comprehensive decentralized edge cloud solutions, the ThreeFold ecosystem is also developing a range of applications and experiences across IoT, metaverse, blockchain, DeFi, banking, education and beyond.

 <br/>

-The phase of creation is almost complete – the ThreeFold team is currently working on the Digital Twin solution that will allow the ecosystem to tap into Web 4 principles – a paradigm that overcomes the limitations of Web 2 and the inefficiencies of Web 3.
+The phase of creation is almost complete.
+The ThreeFold team is currently working on the Digital Twin solution that will allow the ecosystem to tap into Web 4 principles – a paradigm that overcomes the limitations of Web 2 and the inefficiencies of Web 3.
 By advancing our technology further, ThreeFold will be in a unique position to open new frontiers and support emerging global trends.

 ## 2 The Phase of Expansion

 The second phase is all about the growth of the ThreeFold Grid and [connecting the dots](https://threefold.io/blog/post/connecting_the_dots/).
-From individual farmers and farming cooperatives connecting Internet capacity independently to our global network, to building Community Clouds and Regional Internets for countries, various pathways to grid growth have been established by the [Internet of Internets](https://threefold.io/blog/post/internet_of_internets/) concept.
+From individual farmers and farming cooperatives connecting Internet capacity independently to our global network, to building Community Clouds and Regional Internets for countries, various pathways to Grid growth have been established by the [Internet of Internets](https://threefold.io/blog/post/internet_of_internets/) concept.

 <br/>